Bloglish

 • Carrie has already bought some flowers.

-• 2. talk about something that happened before now.
+• 2.
+Talk about something that happened before now.

 • I’ve already finished the exam.